Italian writer, director Luciano De Crescenzo dies at 90

-ROME (AP) — The publishing house Mondadori says Italy’s popular writer, actor and director Luciano De Crescenzo has died in Rome at 90 after being hospitalized for a few days.
+ROME (AP) — Luciano De Crescenzo, an Italian writer, actor and director, has died in Rome after being hospitalized for a few days.
+He was 90.

 Over the years, De Crescenzo became an internationally successful author.
 His books sold almost 20 million copies in Italy and abroad and were translated in 25 countries.